Where are they now? Martin O'Neill’s Treble-winning Celtic side of 2000/01

 Former Dundee stopper Douglas was the safe pair of hands that stood between opposition and back of the net during Celtic’s Treble-winning campaign.
 He displaced Jonathan Gould in the Parkhead goalmouth that season and, although he was cup-tied for the successful League Cup run, Douglas featured at Hampden as the Hoops overcame Hibs to complete a trio of trophies.

-Goalkeepers have a habit of refusing to retire and, true to form, the ex-Scotland international is still going today.
+Goalkeepers have a habit of refusing to retire and, true to form, the ex-Scotland international only stopped playing in 2018.
 A disappointing spell at Leicester came hot on the heels of his days in green and white, and loan stays at Millwall, Wycombe Wanderers and Plymouth Argyle followed before he headed back up north to rejoin Dundee.
-Douglas is now in his second season with Scottish League One outfit Arbroath, for whom he made his debut in November 2017 at the ripe age of 45.
+Douglas ended his career with Scottish League One outfit Arbroath, for whom he made his debut in November 2017 at the ripe age of 45.

 DF: Tom Boyd

 Former Chelsea man Boyd became the first Celtic captain to lift the Scottish Premier League trophy in 10 years when he held it aloft in 1998, a triumph which famously prevented bitter rivals Rangers from securing their 10th championship in a row.
 Under Martin O’Neill, he retained the armband and operated across the Bhoys’ backline throughout the 2000/01 season.

 Capped 72 times for Scotland, Boyd remained with Celtic until the end of his playing days, hanging up his boots in 2003 with three league titles, three League Cups and two Scottish Cups to his name.
 The ex-defender is still associated with the Scottish champions to this day and is currently an ambassador at Parkhead, working alongside fellow Hoops legends such as Billy McNeill and Davie Hay in this capacity.

 DF: Johan Mjallby